-By Helen Gavin, Energy Power Group at the University of Oxford and Thomas Morstyn, Institute for Energy Systems at the University of Edinburgh
+By Helen Gavin, Environmental Change Institute at the University of Oxford and Thomas Morstyn, Institute for Energy Systems at the University of Edinburgh

 Our energy system has changed considerably over the past ten years, with a fundamental transition away from centralised generation of electricity.
 There has, and will continue to be, an explosion in the adoption of distributed energy resources - think solar panels, electric vehicles, battery storage and heat-pumps- and new innovative ideas for coordination, such as microgrids and virtual power plants.
 Its therefore very important for the capability and sophistication of our modelling tools to match the increased complexity of our energy systems.

 The UK Government has invested £100m in the Prospering from the Energy Revolution Challenge, towards the design, development and demonstration of Smart Local Energy Systems (SLES).
 SLES are a key component for achieving net-zero, bringing together distinct but related strategies for local energy management including microgrids, energy communities, multi-energy hubs, peer-to-peer trading platforms, distribution flexibility markets, virtual power plants and federated power plants.
 Coordinating distributed energy resources via such systems can offer significant value by reducing upstream power flows and losses, minimizing the need to curtail renewable generation and deferring the need for network infrastructure upgrades.